Consensys/doc.ethsigner/docs/index.md

 ---
-title: EthSigner Transaction Signer
+title: EthSigner transaction signer
 description: EthSigner is an open-source private transaction manager developed under the Apache 2.0 license and written in Java.
 ---

-# EthSigner Transaction Signer
+# EthSigner transaction signer

 ## What is EthSigner?